mikerenfro/ou-vrp-ci-landscape/ci-landscape-the-stuff.markdown

 :::

 ::: notes
-Also at NCSA, the Delta system is very GPU-heavy for any and all accelerated simulation, AI, deep learning, and similar applications.
+Also at NCSA, the DeltaAI's predecessor, Delta, is also very GPU-heavy.

 Those may not contain the absolute newest, most bleeding-edge hardware, but 800+ Ampere GPUs is nothing to sneeze at.
 :::